NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

-The H-R diagram for low mass and intermediate mass tracks is given in \fig{fig:low-mass-HRD}, and the evolution of central temperature and density in \fig{fig:low-mass-tcrhoc}.
-In \fig{fig:kippenhahn_3Msun} we also show, as an example, the Kippenhahn diagram for the $3\msun, Z=0.02$ model.
-The final core masses for all low mass and intermediate mass star models are shown in \tab{tab:cores_agb_set1}.
-Convective boundary mixing during the thermal pulse phase is important for nucleosynthesis in two locations, the bottom of the He-shell flash convection zone during the thermal pulse and the bottom of the convective envelope during the third dredge-up phase.
+Convective boundary mixing during the thermal pulse phase is important for nucleosynthesis in two locations: the bottom of the He-shell flash convection zone during the TP and the bottom of the convective envelope during the third dredge-up phase.
 It also influences the efficiency of the third dredge-up which is responsible for mixing C and O from the intershell to the surface, which eventually is responsible for the formation of C-stars (\fig{fig:papI_CO-Mstar}).
-Many investigations of the \spr\ \citep[e.g.,][]{gallino:97b,goriely:00,busso:99} have shown that the models agree with many abundance observables if at the end of the third dredge-up a partial mixing zone of H and \czw\ leaves behind the conditions for the formation of a \cdr-enriched layer (\fig{fig:c13poc_snuc_form}) that can subsequently release neutrons mostly under radiative conditions during the interpulse phase.
-In our low-mass AGB stellar models we achieve this partial mixing zone through the exponential CBM algorithm (cf.\ \sect{st_ev_co}).